TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 - Design learning activities that scaffold and support students in building foundational knowledge and skills within the course.
 - Provide opportunities for gradual progression and reinforcement of concepts and skills.

+ The following slideshow provides practical examples of how to establish clear connections between learning outcomes, activities, and assessments, ensuring a cohesive learning experience.

+ [h5p id="8"]

 [/ui-accordion-item]

 [ui-accordion-item title="Connecting to Peers"]